Documentation Index

 Agent deletion cascades

-Deleting an agent (DELETE /v2/agents/{agent_key}) asynchronously purges all schedules attached to it — from NATS, Mongo, and the Redis cache.
-You don’t need to clean up schedules before deleting the agent.
+Deleting an agent (DELETE /v2/agents/{agent_key}) asynchronously removes all schedules attached to it.
+Schedules do not need to be cleaned up before deleting the agent.

 Missed firings are not replayed

-If the responses-api is down when a schedule would fire, that firing is lost.
-There’s no catch-up.
-Cron and interval schedules resume on the next scheduled time after the service is healthy.
+If Orq.ai is unavailable when a schedule would fire, that firing is lost.
+There is no catch-up.
+Schedules resume on their next scheduled time once service is restored.

 Observability